jackomo007/looking-glass/README.md

 - It is an application that works online and offline, based on PWA technology.
 For each correct answer the player accumulates points that are presented in a scoring section.

 ## ⚙️ How much can develop with more time in the future:
+- Make configurations in the design to make it more responsive.
 - A more advanced game could involve an app that simulates images using the NASA-provided WebbPSF tool.
 - Other games of different difficulty level.